Short-Term Disability Insurance in Canada: Role, Limits and Benefits

 You can apply for long-term disability if your injury or illness is still present and your employer offers long-term disability benefits.
 Like short-term disability, long-term disability insurance pays a percentage of your income.
 But, again, you’ll need to check with your employer regarding the benefits available and how you can apply.

-Can my employer fire me if I’m on short-term disability?
+Can my employer fire me while I’m on leave for a disability?

 Your employer can terminate your employment if you are on short-term disability, but they cannot fire you for being disabled.
 There are many reasons why an employer might terminate your employment, and they can do so if you are on short-term disability as long as they follow the applicable employment laws.